Assessment

 Provide teachers, PLCs, and site leaders with data in an intuitive and supportive way.
 Data output is necessary to provide easily accessible information at the question, student, class, school, and district levels.
 This level of information enables what we believe is the most crucial aspect of any benchmark assessment process: data-informed instructional response.

-With these considerations in mind, the benchmark committee determined that the benchmark modules available on the RISE platform effectively meet the needs of grades 4-8 while providing the additional benefit of uniformity with state summative in the students’ and teachers’ assessment platform experience.
+With these considerations in mind, it was determined that the interim tests on the RISE platform effectively meet the needs of grades 4-8 while providing the additional benefit of uniformity with state summative in the students’ and teachers’ assessment platform experience.

-Please note: All benchmark modules given in RISE should have a Test Reason of TEST ONE.
+Please note: All benchmark tests given in RISE should have a Test Reason of TEST ONE.
+This Test Reason should not be used for any other purpose.

 Utah Aspire Plus benchmarks replace RISE benchmarks as the state-offered benchmark platform in grades 9-10.
-The committee determined that the Utah Aspire Plus benchmarking platform has limitations in data output capabilities that preclude its use for district benchmark assessments.
+It was determined that the Utah Aspire Plus benchmarking platform has limitations in data output capabilities that preclude its use for district benchmark assessments.
 The focused benchmarks provided via Renaissance’s DnA platform meet the abovementioned considerations.

 When are benchmarks scheduled to be administered?